embearer/DNS-Poison/README.md

 ## License

-_Choose an appropriate open-source license or leave it as a simple disclaimer.
-Example below:_

-    This project is licensed under the MIT License - see the LICENSE file for details.
+_This project is licensed under the MIT License - see the LICENSE file for details._

 ---